 FREQUENTLY ASKED QUESTIONS

 1. Where will the practices and games take place?
-Team practices and skills clinics will take place in Westford and Lexington.
-We will enter AAU and/or Zero Gravity Tournaments.
-These will take place within no more than an hour's drive from the MetroWest area..
+Team practices and skills clinics will take place in Westford .
+At this time, we are working towards reserving other practice locations.
+Competitions will take place in Eastern Massachusetts

 4. What types of skills will players work on?
 There will be several but we will place particular emphasis on the areas that I see most lacking in emerging players: footwork, shooting, ball and team defense, and passing.
 That's just a few...there will be others!
 And whatever skills we work on will be applicable to 5 on 5 game play.

 5. How many players will there be on a team?
 Minimum 9 - Maximum 12.
 With no more than 12, you can be assured your son will get the attention he deserves and the opportunity to play.

 8. So how is this different from other programs?
 Like anything, AAU and club teams can vary in quality.
 Regardless of your experience (if any) with other programs, I can promise you the following about this program: